bar-amit/web_project_4/README.md

 In my latest update I've added:

-* Add/remove photos functionality.
-* Like button functionality.
-* Smooth transition to the pop-up windows.
-* A new Picture Pop-up.
+* User can add photos.
-* A new delete button for the cards.
+* A new popup for viewing pictures.
+* Client side form validation.
+* Better code structure and event handling.

 **What's next?**